electric-sql/pglite/docs/docs/sync.md

 - `unsubscribeMustRefresh(cb: () => void)`<br>
   Unsubscribe from the `mustRefresh` notification.

-- `lastOffset: string`<br>
-  The last offset that was committed to the database

 - `unsubscribe()`<br>
   Unsubscribe from the shape.
 Note that this does not clear the state that has been synced into the table.